EmAstro/ESOAsg/README.md

 # ESOAsg
-This is a collection of useful packages used to validate data for the ESO archive.
+This is a collection of useful packages that can be used to validate data for the ESO archive [http://archive.eso.org/cms.html]

 # Requiements
 see ./ESOAsg/requirements.txt